Girl, 8, tells Kate not to be ‘nervous’ for Wimbledon trophy presentation

 Kate, who is patron of the All England Lawn Tennis Club, waved as she received a standing ovation on Centre Court on Saturday.

-The princess presented the trophy to Polish player Iga Swiatek, who won the title for the first time by beating American Amanda Anisimova 6-0 6-0 in the final.
+The princess presented the trophy to Polish player Iga Swiatek, who won the title for the first time by beating American Amanda Anisimova 6-0 6-0 in the final which lasted only 57 minutes.

+Kate consoled Anisimova, who was in tears after the heavy defeat, as the American collected her runner’s up prize.

 Ahead of the final, the princess, wearing a white belted jacket and pleated skirt, met eight-year-old Lydia Lowe, who performed the coin toss at the women’s wheelchair final.